ark1375/PyCourse/README.md

 Later, we learn how ___packages and modules___ are handled in python.
 And in the end, we learn some of the most important ___built in modules of python___.

-> :triangular_flag_on_post: We intended to cover the python's built in GUI (called Tkinter) as well.
-However because of the time limitations at hand, for the time beign, it is removed from the contetns.
+> We intended to cover the python's built in GUI (called Tkinter) as well.
+However because of the time limitations at hand, it is removed from the contetns.
+&nbsp;

+### Discussions and Issues
+Student's are free to use the __Issues__ section of the repository to ask questions and start disccusions.
+### Exercises
+After the end of each topic, an __Exercise__ will be given to students.
+The details of these exercises are uploaded to this github repository.
+Each student will have a seperate branch to work on.
+The deadline of each exercise is determined by it's difficulity.
+It is worth to note that any commit to your branch after the specified deadline is not accaptable.
+### Notes
+At the end of each week, the respective notes will be uploaded to this document.
+You can use these notes to review the lessons and solve the exercises.
+Feel free to explore them, review and update them.
+&nbsp;
+If you have any further question, feel free to contact me via telegram or email.
 ## Contents
 The contents of this course are based on the books __Fluent Python - Luciano Ramalho__ and __Automate the Boring Stuff with Python - Al Sweigart__.
 It is estimated that these contents take 16 to 20 hours to complete.